-In terms of section 34 (a) & (i) of the Local Government: Municipal System Act 32 of 2000 each municipality must review its Integrated Development Plan (IDP) annually to assess its performance against measurable targets and respond to the demands of the changing circumstances.
-This is usually done through extensive or vigorous stakeholders' consultation that includes our communities, business and social partners.
-We also engaged in a 2 day strategic planning session in a consultation process to ensure that council becomes part of municipal planning and decision making, and at that strategic planning, SWOT analysis was established and strategic objectives were developed.
-Chapter 6 of the MSA 32 of 2000 also requires all municipalities must develop a Performance Management System that will monitor the implementation of the IDP.
-We are clear of the local government mandate per the Constitution and we have made a political and administrative decision to ensure that we move the municipality to the next level.
+In terms of section 34(a) & (i) of the Local Government Municipal System Act 32 of 2000 each municipality must review its Integrated Development Plan (IDP) annually to assess its performance against measurable targets and respond to the demands of the changing circumstances.
+This is done through consultation with stakeholders that includes our communities, business and social partners.

-The IDP is a five-year plan that is subjected for review annually to reflect our past achievements and challenges that might have impacted either both positively or negatively, it further serves as a strategy that informs Council for the period of five years.
-It encourages both short and long term planning, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the long term development of the area in an integrated and coordinated manner.
-The Municipal Finance Act (MFMA) of 2003, Chapter 4, Section 16, Subsection 2, further directs Municipalities to table the Final Integrated Development Plan as well as the Final Budget before Council on or before the end of the May 2020 of each financial year however due to the declaration of a state of national disaster and lockdown there was an impact on the processes towards the adoption of IDPs.
+The IDP is a strategic plan for the development of the municipality.
+It allows us, as a municipality, to continuously plan ahead, work and deliver the services we are responsible for, over the next five years.
+The IDP creates the framework within which the municipality will fulfil its mandate and apply its budget.
+It allows us to do short-, medium- and long-term planning for our entire municipal area, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the long-term development of the area in an Integrated and coordinated manner.
+The Municipal Finance Act (MFMA) of 2003, chapter 4 section 16, subsection 2, further directs Municipalities to table the final Integrated Development Plan as well as the final Budget before Council on or before the end of the financial year.